-To invite a Team Member to the Booking Events, all you have to do is create their profile with the calendar they’d like to be invited with.
+To invite a Team Member to the Booking Events, all you have to do is create their team profile with their preferred email address.
 That’s it!

 The awesome part is that if your Team member doesn’t have Google Calendar, they’ll still get invites through their email and have the ability to add it to their calendar.
 Regardless of whether they’re using Outlook, iCal, etc.

 The Team members’ profile email address is the one invited to the booking events, NOT the one that get’s checked for conflicts.
 To avoid any confusion, use the same email address for the profile and for connecting to Google Calendar.

 Check For Conflicts on Team Members’ Google Calendar

 As an admin, you’re in charge of making sure that everything is properly set up so that your Team mates can easily connect to Google Calendar.
 This is why we outlined the steps above for you to complete.

 After you’ve completed step 5, the rest is up to your team mates to complete.

 First, they’ll need to log in to their account’s on your website.
 As long as you register the Team Member as a WordPress user and they have the Team Member role assigned to them, this part should be easy.